-The Building Code Office is responsible for conducting all construction plan review and inspection services for UCF owned, leased or operated facilities.
+The Building Code Office is responsible for conducting all construction plan review and inspection services for all UCF owned facilities.

 Building construction inspections are conducted at the request of UCF project managers or the associated contractors.
 The inspections are reviewed for compliance with the Florida Building Code.

 Submittals (documents, drawings, forms, revisions, etc.) are accepted at the building code office from 8:00 AM to 4:00 PM on normal business days.

 For questions regarding Fire Safety, please go to: https://ehs.ucf.edu/fire-safety